LimelightVision/LimelightDocs/docs/getting_started.rst

 Networking Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We highly reccomend following the static IP instructions for reliability during events.
+We highly recommend following the static IP instructions for reliability during events.

 Follow these steps before starting: